etkecc/mrs/README.md

   ```
   GET /_matrix/federation/v1/publicRooms
   ```
-* Displays metadata from this API—such as room name, topic, number of joined users, and aliases.
+* Displays metadata from this API - such as room name, topic, number of joined users, and aliases.
 * Does **not** join rooms, collect messages, user profiles, or private data.
 * Does **not** circumvent privacy settings.
 It only indexes what a homeserver explicitly publishes via federation.